apm-workshop/2025/_pages/venue.md

 ## Where to sleep
 {: .secondHSp}

 There are many hotels around.
-We include a selection of possible hotels, all but one next to the Boavista roundabout (_rotunda_), sorted by preference and proximity to the venue, measured as walking time in minutes.
+We include a selection of possible hotels, all but one next to the Boavista roundabout (_rotunda_), which is easily accessed by metro.
+The list is sorted by preference and proximity to the venue, measured using walking time in minutes.

  - HF Tuela Porto *** (14min, [booking](https://www.booking.com/hotel/pt/tuelaporto.en-gb.html?lang=en-gb))
  - HF Fénix Porto **** (14 min, [booking](https://www.booking.com/hotel/pt/fenixporto.pt-pt.html?lang=en-gb))